kais-wong/kais-wong.github.io/_pages/about.md

 ---

 I was born and raised in Southern California.
-I attend Princeton University where I study ORFE (Operations Research and Financial Engineering).
-Last year, I studied abroad in Tokyo, Japan at Waseda University's SILS.
+I currently attend Princeton University where I study ORFE (Operations Research and Financial Engineering).
+Last year, I studied abroad at Waseda University's School of International Liberal Studies in Tokyo, Japan.

 My academic interest is computer/mathematical modeling.
 My current projects include modeling physical phenomena using diffusion equations and using stochastic processes to simulate asset movements.